 “I beg your pardon,” Brother Lux said, though his smile did not waiver.
 “I did not mean to intrude.”

-“Nonsense- my door is always open to my dearest brother.”
+“Nonsense- my door is always open to you.”

 Brother Lux blushed and bowed.